• Menu

 Unsplash

-A stone’s throw from Piazza Navona, Campo de’ Fiori is one of the most picturesque squares in Rome.
+Just a stone’s throw from Piazza Navona, Campo de’ Fiori is one of Rome’s most picturesque squares, with its bustling fruit and vegetable market.

 💡 Practical information 💡

-Campo de’ Fiori is located halfway between the Palazzo Farnese and Piazza Navona.
-The market is held every morning from Monday to Saturday.
+Campo de’ Fiori is situated between Palazzo Farnese and Piazza Navona.
+The market takes place every morning from Monday to Saturday.

 Campo de' Fiori